-8.8.2 Sonata Suite (Recording Management)
+10.6.2 Sonata Suite (Recording Management)

-Sonata Recording Management is one of the applications of SonataSuite that will help you management the recording in your Communications Server that is complete integrate with VitalPBX.
+Sonata Recording Management is one of the applications of Sonata Suite that will help you manage the recordings in your VitalPBX Server.
+This is completely integrated with VitalPBX.

 This application can be installed from Add-ons in VitalPBX.